arras-energy/gridlabd-old/docs/Module/Generators/Battery.md

 double power_set_high_highT[W];
 ~~~

-LEGACY MODEL: High set point of dead band for load following at higher temperatures (`POWER_DRIVEN` + `LINEAR_TEMPERATURE`).
+(LEGACY) High set point of dead band for load following at higher temperatures (`POWER_DRIVEN` + `LINEAR_TEMPERATURE`).

 ### power_set_low_highT
 ~~~
 double power_set_low_highT[W];
 ~~~

-LEGACY MODEL: Low set point of dead band for load following at higher temperatures (`POWER_DRIVEN` + `LINEAR_TEMPERATURE`).
+(LEGACY) Low set point of dead band for load following at higher temperatures (`POWER_DRIVEN` + `LINEAR_TEMPERATURE`).

 ### check_power_low
 ~~~
 double check_power_low[W];
 ~~~

-LEGACY MODEL: High set point of dead band for load following at lower temperatures (`POWER_DRIVEN` + `LINEAR_TEMPERATURE`).
+(LEGACY) High set point of dead band for load following at lower temperatures (`POWER_DRIVEN` + `LINEAR_TEMPERATURE`).

 ### check_power_high
 ~~~
 double check_power_high[W];
 ~~~

-LEGACY MODEL: Low set point of dead band for load following at lower temperatures (`POWER_DRIVEN` + `LINEAR_TEMPERATURE`).
+(LEGACY) Low set point of dead band for load following at lower temperatures (`POWER_DRIVEN` + `LINEAR_TEMPERATURE`).

 ### voltage_set_high
 ~~~
 double voltage_set_high[V];
 ~~~

-LEGACY MODEL: Ligh set point for voltage control.
+(LEGACY) Ligh set point for voltage control.

 ### voltage_set_low
 ~~~
 double voltage_set_low[V];
 ~~~

-LEGACY MODEL: Low set point for voltage control.
+(LEGACY) Low set point for voltage control.

 ### deadband
 ~~~
 double deadband[V];
 ~~~

-LEGACY MODEL: Voltage deadband.
+(LEGACY) Voltage deadband.

 ### sensitivity
 ~~~
 double sensitivity;
 ~~~

-LEGACY MODEL: Describes how sensitive the control is to temperature excursions; defines slope of linear control.
+(LEGACY) Describes how sensitive the control is to temperature excursions; defines slope of linear control.

 ### high_temperature
 ~~~
 double high_temperature;
 ~~~

-LEGACY MODEL: High temperature of linear control; defines slope.
+(LEGACY) High temperature of linear control; defines slope.

 ### midpoint_temperature
 ~~~
 double midpoint_temperature;
 ~~~

-LEGACY MODEL: Midpoint temperature of linear control; defines slope.
+(LEGACY) Midpoint temperature of linear control; defines slope.

 ### low_temperature
 ~~~
 double low_temperature;
 ~~~

-LEGACY MODEL: Low temperature of linear control; defines slope.
+(LEGACY) Low temperature of linear control; defines slope.

 ### scheduled_power
 ~~~
 double scheduled_power[W];
 ~~~

-LEGACY MODEL: Real power output of battery/inverter system.
+(LEGACY) Real power output of battery/inverter system.

 ### Rinternal
 ~~~
 double Rinternal[Ohm];
 ~~~

-LEGACY MODEL: The internal resistance of the battery.
+(LEGACY) The internal resistance of the battery.

 ### V_Max
 ~~~
 double V_Max[V];
 ~~~

-LEGACY MODEL: The maximum terminal voltage of the battery.
+(LEGACY) The maximum terminal voltage of the battery.

 ### I_Max
 ~~~
 complex I_Max[A];
 ~~~

-LEGACY MODEL: The maximum current output of the battery.
+(LEGACY) The maximum current output of the battery.

 ### E_Max
 ~~~
 double E_Max[Wh];
 ~~~

-LEGACY MODEL: The maximum capacity of the battery.
+(LEGACY) The maximum capacity of the battery.

 ### P_Max
 ~~~
 double P_Max[W];
 ~~~

-LEGACY MODEL: The maximum power output of the battery.
+(LEGACY) The maximum power output of the battery.

 ### power_factor
 ~~~
 double power_factor;
 ~~~

-LEGACY MODEL: The power factor output of the battery.
+(LEGACY) The power factor output of the battery.

 ### Energy
 ~~~
 double Energy[Wh];
 ~~~

-LEGACY MODEL: The available capacity of the battery.
+(LEGACY) The available capacity of the battery.

 ### efficiency
 ~~~
 double efficiency[unit];
 ~~~

-LEGACY MODEL: The efficiency of the battery.
+(LEGACY) The efficiency of the battery.

 ### base_efficiency
 ~~~
 double base_efficiency[unit];
 ~~~

-LEGACY MODEL: The efficiency of the battery at rated voltaged and current.
+(LEGACY) The efficiency of the battery at rated voltaged and current.

 ### parasitic_power_draw
 ~~~
 double parasitic_power_draw[W];
 ~~~

-LEGACY MODEL: The parasytic power draw of the battery when idle.
+(LEGACY) The parasytic power draw of the battery when idle.

 ### Rated_kVA
 ~~~
 double Rated_kVA[kVA];
 ~~~

-LEGACY MODEL: The rated power of the battery.
+(LEGACY) The rated power of the battery.

 ### V_Out
 ~~~
 complex V_Out[V];
 ~~~

-LEGACY MODEL: The AC voltage at the terminals of the battery.
+(LEGACY) The AC voltage at the terminals of the battery.

 ### I_Out
 ~~~
 complex I_Out[A];
 ~~~

-LEGACY MODEL: The AC current output of the battery.
+(LEGACY) The AC current output of the battery.

 ### VA_Out
 ~~~
 complex VA_Out[VA];
 ~~~

-LEGACY MODEL: The power output of the battery.
+(LEGACY) The power output of the battery.

 ### V_In
 ~~~
 complex V_In[V];
 ~~~

-LEGACY MODEL: The voltage at the terminals of the battery.
+(LEGACY) The voltage at the terminals of the battery.

 ### I_In
 ~~~
 complex I_In[A];
 ~~~

-LEGACY MODEL: The current flowing into the battery of the battery.
+(LEGACY) The current flowing into the battery of the battery.

 ### V_Internal
 ~~~
 complex V_Internal[V];
 ~~~

-LEGACY MODEL: The internal voltage of the battery.
+(LEGACY) The internal voltage of the battery.

 ### I_Internal
 ~~~
 complex I_Internal[A];
 ~~~

-LEGACY MODEL: The internal current of the battery.
+(LEGACY) The internal current of the battery.

 ### I_Prev
 ~~~
 complex I_Prev[A];
 ~~~

-LEGACY MODEL: The previous current output of the battery.
+(LEGACY) The previous current output of the battery.

 ### power_transferred
 ~~~
 double power_transferred;
 ~~~

-LEGACY MODEL: The power output of the battery.
+(LEGACY) The power output of the battery.

 ### use_internal_battery_model
 ~~~